ljy0401/CPSC210-Project/README.md

 You viewed all the restaurants that you want to revisit from the restaurant review list!

 ## Phase 4: Task 3
+The UML class diagram of my program looks clear and easy to follow, but it is still necessary to improve the design of my program by making it more cohesive and reducing the coupling between classes.

+Most classes in the model package are very cohesive.
+The RestaurantReview and RestaurantReviewList classes mainly focus on their own  responsibility; the only place in the model package that can improve the cohesion of the design is where I can make the RestaurantReview class abstract and let the two restaurant review classes (the restaurant that you want to revisit & the restaurant that you don't want to go again) extend the abstract RestaurantReview class.
+The reason is that in my program, we need to filter all restaurants we want to go again and the printed message for this two types of restaurants are different, which makes it helpful to separate them into two distinct subclasses.
+And the part that is the least cohesive is the GUI (RestaurantReviewAPPGUI) class.
+There are many private classes in my GUI class, which constructs the panel related to each action (i.e. Add, Remove, Load, etc).
+This is significantly against Single Responsibility Principle.
+I think it would be easy to refactor it just by taking those private panel classes out from the main GUI class so that each panel class is associated with only one particular action and focus on its own responsibility.

+Both the Moderate Coupling and Semantic Coupling are possible in this design.
+I believe most of classes relations associated to the Json classes and the Event or EventLog class are working fine, but the two user interface classes (GUI and console-based) are highly dependent on the RestaurantReviewList class which itself depends on the RestaurantReview class.
+Therefore, any changes in the RestaurantReview class will trigger bugs or even errors in the RestaurantReviewList class and the two user interface classes.
+One of the possible ways to deal with it is to remove the association arrows from the user interface classes to the RestaurantReviewList class, and make the two user interface classes directly include a collection of RestaurantReview as a field.